Insight-Group/MFIN7036/regression-first-attempt.md

 <div align=center><img width = '500' height ='350' src ="./regression-result/ols_cum_ret_and_polarity.png"/></div>

-From OLD method, the R-Squared value and the probability of Omnibus are very low, which means OLD method is not very suitable for our data.
-We cannot conclude any findings from OLD method.
+From OLS method, the R-Squared value is low but P value of variable `Polarity` is small enough (<5%), which means OLS method may not be suitable for our data, but the variable `Polarity` is significant in this regression model.